core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

                 | ^   \       ___       /   | ^
           Read/ | |    '-->  |   |  <--'    | | Read/
          Update | |  Delete  |___|  Delete  | | Update
-                '-'  Config         Config  '-'
+                '-'  Topic          Topic   '-'
                             DELETED
 ~~~~~~~~~~~
 {: #fig-life title='Lifecycle of a Topic' artwork-align="center"}

 After a publisher publishes to the topic for the first time, the topic is placed into the FULLY CREATED state.
-In this state, a client can read and update the configuration of the topic and delete the topic; a publisher can publish to the topic data resource; and a subscriber can observe the topic data resource.
+In this state, a client can read, update and delete the topic; a publisher can publish to the topic data resource; and a subscriber can observe the topic data resource.

-When a client deletes a topic configuration, the topic is placed into the DELETED state and shortly after removed from the server.
+When a client deletes a topic resource, the topic is placed into the DELETED state and shortly after removed from the server.
 In this state, all subscribers are removed from the list of observers of the topic data resource and no further interactions with the topic are possible.

-When a client deletes a topic data, the topic is placed into the HALF CREATED state, where clients can read, update and delete the configuration of the topic and awaits for a publisher to begin publication.
+When a client deletes a topic data, the topic is placed into the HALF CREATED state, where clients can read, update and delete the topic and awaits for a publisher to begin publication.

 ### Rate Limiting {#rate-limit}